10 of the Best Stately Homes in Britain

 Added to the design at a late stage, the crowning central dome epitomizes the rich decorative Baroque architecture so beloved by the architect and English playwright Sir John Vanbrugh.

-With a total of 145 rooms, Castle Howard is one of the largest country houses in England.
+With a total of 145 rooms, Castle Howard is one of the largest stately homes in England.

 The Great Hall inside Castle Howard.
 Credit Mdbeckwith